Euophrys leipoldti: Description

 The female has a slightly smaller cephalothorax than the male, typically 1.9 mm in length and 1.5 mm in width, and an abdomen that is larger, between 2.4 mm long and 1.8 mm wide.
 It has a dark carapace with a pattern of white bands on the edges that extend into the eye field.
 Some examples have a brown carapace with a darker eye field, covered in dense shiny hairs, and a yellowish-brown sternum.
-The chelicerae are also yellowish-brown, and have a dense covering of white hairs.
-The abdomen is yellowish and covered in white and brown hairs.
-The pattern is different to the male but similarly mottled, and consists of small patches.
+They also have yellowish-brown chelicerae that have a dense covering of white hairs.
+Its yellowish abdomen is covered in white and brown hairs and has a different pattern to the male, similarly mottled but with a design consisting of small patches.
 All the legs are yellowish-brown with brown patches and rings.
 It has a large number of long brown leg spines.
 In some examples, the legs are covered in white hairs.

 The spider has distinctive copulatory organs.

-The female epigyne has two round depressions near the front and two copulatory openings that are partially hidden by small flaps.
-These lead via very long and looping insemination ducts to bean-shaped spermathecae.
+The female epigyne has two round depressions near the front and two copulatory openings that are partially hidden by small flaps that lead via very long and looping insemination ducts to bean-shaped spermathecae.
 The male has brown pedipalps and a yellow cymbium, covered in brown hairs.
 Brown hairs also cover the palpal tibia, which has a pronounced protrusion, or tibial apophysis, that is larger than other species.
 The remainder of the copulatory organs have white hairs.
-The palpal bulb has a very long and lumpy extrusion at its base and a long embolus that spirals around vertically before curving up and back towards the cymbium.
-It is the shape of the embolus that most distinguishes the species from the related Euophrys gracilis.
-Similarly, the length of the insemination ducts, the longest in the genus, help identify the female.
+Its palpal bulb has a very long and lumpy extrusion at its base and a long embolus that spirals around vertically before curving up and back towards its cymbium.
+The male differs from Euophrys gracilis in that the embolus is shorter and the palpal tibia lacks a process (an extension of tissue) on its ventral (bottom) side.
+The length of the insemination ducts, the longest in the genus, help identify the female.

 Distribution and habitat

 Euophrys spiders live across the world, although those found in North America may be accidental migrants and those in Central and South America misidentifications.
-In Africa, they are mainly found in the southern part of the continent.
-Euophrys leipoldti is endemic to South Africa.
-The female holotype was discovered near Clanwilliam in Western Cape.
-The first male was seen, in a grouping of three females and six males, in Karoo National Park in 1985 at an altitude of 1200 m above sea level.
+In Africa, they are mainly found in the southern part of the continent, Euophrys leipoldti being endemic to South Africa.
+The female holotype was discovered near Clanwilliam in Western Cape and the first male was seen, in a grouping of three females and six males, in 1985.
+They were observed in Karoo National Park at an altitude of 1200 m above sea level.
 Other examples have been found in Northern Cape, including eight females and five males identified in Kgalagadi Transfrontier Park in 1987.

 Most Euophrys spiders seem to prefer living in forests.
-Euophrys leipoldti thrives in arid environments that prevail in the western side of South Africa.
-It is particularly common in karoo and succulent karoo.
+In contrast, Euophrys leipoldti thrives in the arid environments that prevail in the western side of South Africa and is particularly common in the Karoo and succulent Karoo.
+Its conservation status is of least concern by the South African National Biodiversity Institute due to its wide geographical range.
+There are no known threats and it is protected in nine reserves in South Africa.